 Best Set: Calphalon Elite Nonstick 8-Inch, 10-Inch and 12-Inch Fry Pan Set

-What We Like: Safe in the broiler, three versatile sizes, scratch-resistant
+What We Love: Safe in the broiler, three versatile sizes, scratch-resistant

-What We Don't Like: Heavy, not induction compatible
+What We Don't Love: Heavy, not induction compatible

 Want a sturdy starter set that’ll last you from now through the next decade or so?
 This Calphalon three-pan set is the one.
 With an 8-inch, a 10-inch, and a 12-inch pan, it covers you for every size and application you might need a skillet for, fulfilling your basic needs and functions with just enough hardiness and upgrades to grow with your skills.